CodeWithRohanM/Cryptocurrency-DashBoard/README.md

 - Portfolio display: Users can view their portfolio of cryptocurrencies.

-- Trending coins: A Seperate page that displays the top 6 trending cryptocurrencies.
+- Trending coins: A Separate page that displays the top 6 trending cryptocurrencies.

-- Coin information: A Seperate page that provides detailed information about a searched cryptocurrency.
+- Coin information: A Separate page that provides detailed information about a searched cryptocurrency.